Mixing LSMC and PDE Methods to Price Bermudan Options

 Next, we turn to our MLMC-FST tests.
-From Table \ref{table:fst1} and \ref{table:fst2} and Figures \ref{fig:fst1} and \ref{fig:fst2}, by the GMLT it is suggested, since $\alpha > \frac{1}{2} \min(\beta,\gamma)$, and $\beta > \gamma$, that optimal complexity is attainable.
+From Table \ref{table:fst1} and \ref{table:fst2} and Figures \ref{fig:1p1B} to \ref{fig:2p2V}, by the GMLT it is suggested, since $\alpha > \frac{1}{2} \min(\beta,\gamma)$, and $\beta > \gamma$, that optimal complexity is attainable.
 That is, there exists a collection of levels and a path allocation such that one can obtain a RMSE of $O(\e)$ with cost $O(\e^{-2})$ (up to a certain time-step resolution).
 This, again, is for our single-period computations in isolation from the entire hybrid algorithm.
 As one moves from the $2d$ example to the $4d$ example, we see that the accuracy across levels, measured by $\alpha$, remains unchanged.
 On the other hand, the variances and costs increase considerably as we increased the number of volatility processes and dimension of $S$.
-These results suggest that we may not conclude optimal complexity, via the GMLT, in the case of a $3d + 3d$ analogue, however, we leave this investigation to future study.
+These results suggest that we may not conclude optimal complexity, via the GMLT, in the case when $d_S = 3$, $d_v = 3$ analogue, although we leave this investigation to future study.

-All run times were measured on a single core of a 3.60 GHz machine with 128 GB of RAM using \textsc{Matlab} 2016.
+All run times were measured on a 3.60 GHz Intel Xeon CPU using \textsc{Matlab} 2016.
 For the results in Tables \ref{table:resultslsmcpde} to \ref{table:resultslsmc2d} all run-times were measured by repeating the following process three times: clearing the memory, running the algorithm, and measuring the run time.
-The reported run time was then taken to be the minimum of the three.
+The reported run time was then taken to be the maximum of the three.